The wanderer

 For a 21 year old, that was really a hard lesson to learn..to accept that I can’t live outside India and still expect all things Indians..

-Months later I managed to get some yogurt culture when I visited my cousins in KK.
+Months later I managed to get some yogurt culture when I visited my cousins.
 And learned to make yogurt using milk powder!

 But by then I learned to eat the same food..every single day..and being a vegetarian my choices were very much limited..